-On 4 September 2020, the COVID-19 (Temporary Measures) (Amendment No. 2) Bill was passed in Parliament to expand the powers of the rental relief assessors.
-While the Bill has been passed, it has yet to come into force or take effect.
-More details will be announced subsequently with the necessary changes to the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020, by end September 2020.
-When the changes are effected, rental relief assessors can also make determinations on unresolved disputes relating to the amount of rent to be waived under the framework, where the amount is affected by any of the following factors:
+On 30 September 2020, the COVID-19 (Temporary Measures) (Amendment No. 2) Bill came into force, expanding the powers of the rental relief assessors.
+Rental relief assessors can now also make determinations on unresolved disputes relating to the amount of rent to be waived under the framework, where the amount is affected by any of the following factors:

-a) The amount of maintenance and service charges , especially where such charges are not explicitly listed in the lease or licence agreement
+a) The amount of maintenance and service charges13 , especially where such charges are not explicitly listed in the lease or licence agreement

 b) The amount that can be offset by assistance provided by the landlord earlier